tam17aki/music-esprit-python/README.md

     - `root.py`: Implements `RootMinNormAnalyzer`, which estimates frequencies via polynomial rooting.
   - **`hoyw/`**: A sub-package for the Higher-Order Yule-Walker (HOYW) method.
      - `hoyw.py`: Implements `HoywAnalyzer`, which directly inherits from `AnalyzerBase`.
 It estimates frequencies by solving the HOYW equations and subsequent finding the polynomial roots.
+  - **`relax/`**: A sub-package for the RELAX algorithm.
+     - `relax.py`: Implements `RelaxAnalyzer`, which sequentially estimates parameters using an iterative signal cancellation approach.
 - **`mixins/`**: A package for providing optional enhancements to the analyzer classes through multiple inheritance.
   - `covariance.py`: Contains the `ForwardBackwardMixin` to add Forward-Backward averaging capability.
 - **`utils/`**: A package for reusable helper modules and data structures that are decoupled from the specific analyzer implementations.